asyncapi/website/content/docs/getting-started/hello-world.md

           pattern: '^hello .+$'
 {{</code>}}

 The `channels` section of the specification houses all of the mediums where messages flow through.
-For example, some systems use `topi`, `event name` or `routing key`.
+For example, some systems use `topic`, `event name` or `routing key`.
 Different kinds of information flow through each channel similar to the analogy of TV channels.

 In this example, you only have one channel called `hello`.
 The sample app subscribes to this channel to receive `hello {name}` messages.